ADHD and Keto, Part One - My Story

 I’m not a psychologist or psychiatrist so while I’m going to share some of the official knowledge about ADHD in the next episode, what I’m really an expert in is my own struggle with it, so the best way for me to communicate with you about it is to speak from the heart, so that’s what I’m going to do today.

 So today I’ll be telling you my story with ADHD and how I fixed the issues it caused me with a ketogenic diet.

 In the next episode, I’ll give you some more information about ADHD itself, and then tell you what the science says so far about how a ketogenic diet can help alleviate some of the symptoms of this thing, because I’m not the only one who’s experienced a life-changing shift because of the diet.

 So, hi!
-This is Julie from Julie Saad Wellness, holistic weight loss coaching.
+This is Julie from Julie Saad Wellness, I'm a certified health coach, certified functional therapeutic diets specialist, and certified in ketogenic diets for mental health.
 Thank you for being here today.